Alfresco/docs-alfresco/content-services/latest/admin/admin-console.md

 ### Email

 The Email summary shows the settings from the Inbound Email and Outbound Email pages.
-See [Managing inbound emails](TODO_LINK:../tasks/adminconsole-inboundemail.md) and [Managing outbound emails](TODO_LINK:../tasks/adminconsole-outboundemail.md) for more information.
+See [Managing inbound and outbound emails]({% link content-services/latest/config/email.md %}) for more information.

 ### Auditing Services